Standard cubic foot

-A standard cubic foot (scf) is a unit used both in the natural gas industry to represent an amount of natural gas and in other industries where other gases are used.
+A standard cubic foot (scf) is a unit representing the amount of gas (such as natural gas) contained in a volume of one cubic foot at reference temperature and pressure conditions.
 It is the unit commonly used when following the customary system, a collection of standards set by the National Institute of Standards and Technology.
-Another unit used for the same purpose is the standard cubic metre (Sm3), customary when using SI units.
+Another unit used for the same purpose is the standard cubic metre (Sm3), derived from SI units, representing the amount of gas contained in a volume of one cubic meter at different reference conditions.

-Definitions
+The reference conditions depend on the type of gas and differ from other standard temperature and pressure conditions.

+Usage

-A standard cubic foot defines an amount of gas contained in a volume of one cubic foot at standard temperature and pressure.
-This standard unit of molecular quantity for gases can be used with the ideal gas law to compute the quantity per unit of volume for other pressures and temperatures.
+The scf and the scm are units of molecular quantity for gases can be used with the ideal gas law to compute the quantity per unit of volume for other pressures and temperatures.
 In spite of the label "standard", there is a variety of definitions, mainly depending on the type of gas.
 Since, for a given volume, the quantity is proportional to the pressure and temperature, each definition fixes base values for pressure and temperature.